maptime/maptime.github.io/_posts/2026-03-06-goodbye-maptime.io-hello-maptime.fun.md

 Hey everybody!
 It's been a while.

 If you haven't heard, Maptime HQ (as a central coordinating committee) is on indefinite hiatus.
-But the _idea_ of Maptime lives on, in a small and now fully decentralized network of local chapters that continue meeting in various corners of the world, and in the hearts of map lovers around the world wherever the passion for learning, sharing, and rainbows can be found.
+But the _idea_ of Maptime lives on, in a small and now fully decentralized network of local chapters that continue meeting in various corners of the world, and in the hearts of map lovers around the globe wherever the passion for learning, sharing, and rainbows can be found.

 That said, there are still a few of us occasionally checking in on the website, making sure things are still (mostly) running, and that the domain registration bills keep getting paid.